Business Office and District Budget

 2025-2026 District Budget

-Also on the ballot is a nearly $7.5 million capital project proposal that would add air conditioning to the elementary school to address recent state legislation that sets 88 degrees as the maximum temperature in educational and support services spaces.
-There is no expected tax levy impact, as fund balances would be used to offset the costs not covered by state reimbursements.
-Read more about the capital project proposition here.
+Voters also approved a nearly $7.5 million capital project, 616-167.
+The project will add air conditioning to the elementary school to address recent state legislation that sets 88 degrees as the maximum temperature in educational and support services spaces.
+The project also includes related boiler and electrical upgrades.
+There is no expected tax levy impact, as fund balances will be used to offset the costs not covered by state reimbursements.

 Snapshot